agheadley/halite/README.md

 # Reports

+- extra tab - exports/previous ?

+- cycle needs publish:true false,

+- Detail needs grab assessments, _id, tag.overview (can we go /page.svelte as place in store ?
+- check with .map, .includes whether to filter in/out the result against aoid!
+- same for parent view, pupil view

 - Clickable pupils to Detail.svelte modal (created on fly per pupil) - in Modal
 - Type for Detail.svelte e.h. hm/ttutor editable (others view only).